unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 It then restores discovery and asks a Qwen-family clone request to use an explicit instruction control.
 The discovered capability data says that this control is incompatible with reference cloning, so the bridge returns 422 before synthesis.
 A changed capability revision by itself is not rejected, and the bridge does not validate reference-ID membership locally.
 Those decisions mirror the current production boundary rather than inventing a stricter bridge contract.

 These are not cosmetic checks.
-They prove that an unavailable discovery refresh and a capability-driven control conflict stop before synthesis while ID validity remains the engine's job.
+They show that an unavailable discovery refresh and a capability-driven control conflict both stop before synthesis, while ID validity remains the engine's job.

 ## Step 7: Watch Compatibility Without Hiding It